Blue Cat Audio - Software Made by Musicians for Musicians

 Compression

-A signal is said to be compressed when its dynamic range is reduced: it consists in lowering the volume of the louder sections and increase the volume of quieter sections.
+A signal is compressed when its dynamic range is reduced: it consists in lowering the volume of the louder sections and increasing the volume of quieter sections.
 The main interest is to increase the overal loudness of a track, but if overused, it may also cause the track to sound flat, lacking dynamics.

 Limiting